Unit tests do not build with CMake and out of source build

 It's important that the samples are built against the installed exiv2.
 That's part of the test.
 That way it tests pkgconfig and some other obscure issues.
 Last time I looked, I didn't quite see how to best do this with cmake, so if you can, yes, a patch would be most welcome.

 Regards from the Coding Sprint @ Aix-en-Provence :)

-Updated by Johannes Wienke over 8 years ago
+Updated by Johannes Wienke about 11 years ago

 Hm, I don't really agree to build unit tests against an installed version.
 Normally you want to use unit tests to check if installing a version is safe.
 I would propose to build the unit tests in the first instance against the code from the build folder and add a custom target like "postinstallcheck" that builds them against the installed version if desired.
 To support this a good pattern is to have the same folder structure for include files in the project as the headers are installed later on.
 Hence something like exiv2project/src/exiv2/xyz.cpp would make building tests easier.

-Updated by Robin Mills almost 7 years ago
+Updated by Robin Mills over 9 years ago

 - Category set to build